anilpiparaiya/BlogEase/README.md

    ```bash
    cd BlogEase
    ```
+3. `npm i`

 3. `npm run dev`

-4. Runs the app in the development mode.
+5. Runs the app in the development mode.
 Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.

 ## Usage